PaskaPinishkes/hid-mitm-plus/README.md

 # Usage
 ## Custom gamepads
 The way that custom gamepads work with hid-mitm is not by directly connecting the gamepad to your switch but by connecting your gamepad to your pc and then running the `input_pc.py` app which then in turn sends the input to your switch which will recognize it as an additional pro-controller.
 Right now, it is possible to emulate up to 4 controllers and in the future, 8.
 Please take in mind that everything in this sysmodule and script is experimental and was only tested with an Xbox controller.
+The android and iOS apps made for the original hid-mitm weren't tested, but are most likely unsupported due to the changes made to support more controllers.

 Hid-mitm-plus can also easily be repurposed to do scripted inputs (for example a "twitch plays").
 Check out the `input_pc.py` for some reference of how to talk to hid-mitm.